FivesquareSoftware/Cumulus/README.markdown

 #### Lives in the Moment

 Cumulus was also created to be a joy to use.
-The primary interfaces are all implemented with blocks, so you can just forget about writing a thousand implementations of a delegate protocol or adding pointers to everything everywhere—define your intentions in a block—where you intend them and enjoy the rest of your day.
+The primary interfaces are all implemented with blocks, so you can just forget about writing a thousand implementations of a delegate protocol or adding pointers to everything everywhere—define your intentions in a block where you intend them and enjoy the rest of your day.
 All the blocks used in the public interface are typed, so you can define them once and reuse them if you find that convenient.

 #### Easy On The I's